hugocotoflorez/hbuild/README.md

 ### Accessing variables

 For accessing a variable it is needed to use the '$' symbol before the local key name or the field.key entry.
+If the text between the `$` and the next ` ` is not just the variable name, it can be specified using `$(varname)other_text`.

 ## Example
 ```hcf